Combinatorial knot Floer homology and cyclic double branched covers: Introduction

 \section{Introduction}

-Heegaard Floer homology, introduced by Ozsv\'ath and Szab\'o~\cite{OS} and independently by Rasmussen~\cite{Ras} is a collection of invariants for closed oriented three-manifolds. ${HF}(Y)$ is defined by counting some holomorphic discs in the symmetric product of a Riemann surface.
-There is a relative version of the theory for $(Y, K)$, where $K$ is a nullhomologous knot in $Y$.
-In \cite{Sarkar}, Sarkar proposed an algorithm to compute Heeagaard Floer homology combinatorially.
+Heegaard Floer homology, introduced by Ozsv\'ath and Szab\'o, is a collection of invariants for closed oriented three-manifolds.
+Various versions of Heegaard Floer homology is defined by counting some holomorphic disks in the symmetric product of a Riemann surface.
+There is a relative version of the theory for a pair $(Y, K)$, where $K$ is a nullhomologous knot in the three-manifold $Y$, which is developed by Ozsv\'ath and Szab\'o \cite{OS} and independently by Rasmussen \cite{Ras}.
+However working with holomorphic disks makes it difficult to compute the homolgy groups.
+In~\cite{Sarkar} Sarkar and Wang gave an algorithm that makes the computation of hat version combinatorial.
+In~\cite{nice}, Ozsv\'ath, Stipsicz and Szab\'o gave a combinatorial algorithm for constructing $\h{HF}(Y)$ and provide a topological proof of its invariance.

-Given a knot $K\in S^3$, a \emph{grid diagram} associated to $K$ is an $n\times n$ planar grid, with $\X=\{ X_i\} _{i=1}^{i=n}$ and $\O=\{ O_i\} _{i=1}^{i=n}$ basepoints.
+Given a knot $K\subset S^3$, a \emph{grid diagram} $G$ associated with $K$ is an $n\times n$ planar grid, together with two sets $\X=\{ X_i\} _{i=1}^{i=n}$ and $\O=\{ O_i\} _{i=1}^{i=n}$ of basepoints.
 Each column and each row contains exactly one $X$ and one $O$ inside.
-We view this grid diagram as a torus $T^2 \in S^3$ by standard edge identifications.
-Here each horizontal line is an $\alpha$ circle and each vertical line is a $\beta$ circle.
-Manolescu, Ozsv\'ath and Sarkar~\cite{S} showed that such diagrams can be used to compute $\widehat{HFK}(S^3, K)$ combinatorially.
-In \cite{L}, Levine gave a construction of a Heegaard diagram for $(\Sigma_m(K),\t K)$ to compute $\widehat{HFK}(\Sigma_m(K),\t K)$ combinatorially.
-In this paper we use that construction to establish knot Floer homology of the pullback of a knot $K\in S^3$ in its m-fold cyclic branched cover $\Sigma_m(K)$ over $\Z_2$ in combinatorial terms.
-Later we use a recent work of ~Ozsv\'ath, Stipsicz and Szab\'o \cite{Sign} where they assigned signs to the rectangles and bigons for an arbitrary Heegaard diagram and consider the homology with $\Z$ coefficients.
+We view this grid diagram as a torus $T^2 \subset S^3$ by standard edge identifications.
+Here each horizontal line is an $\alpha$ circle and each vertical line is a $\beta$ circle, and $(T^2, \b \A, \b \B, \O, \X)$ is a multi-pointed Heegaard diagram for $(S^3, K)$.
+Manolescu, Ozsv\'ath and Sarkar~\cite{MOS} showed that such diagrams can be used to compute $\widehat{HFK}(S^3, K)$ combinatorially.
+In \cite{MOST}, Manolescu, Ozsv\'ath, Szab\'o and Thurston gave a combinatorial proof of the invariance of knot Floer homology and a combinatorial presentation of the basic properties of link Floer homology over $\Z$.
+In \cite{L}, Levine gave a construction of a Heegaard diagram for the pullback $\t K$ of a knot $K \subset S^3$ in its $m$-fold cyclic branched cover $\Sigma_m(K)$ to compute $\widehat{HFK}(\Sigma_m(K),\t K)$ over $\Z_2$ combinatorially.
+In this paper we use a recent work of ~Ozsv\'ath, Stipsicz and Szab\'o \cite{Sign}, where they assign signs to the rectangles and bigons in a nice Heegaard diagram, and we provide a combinatorial proof of the invariance of the knot Floer homology of $(\Sigma_2(K),\t K)$ with $\Z$ coefficients.
+Note that the invariance of $\h{HFK}(\Sigma_2(K),\t K;\Z)$ was known by the works of \cite{OS} and \cite{Ras}, but in this paper we give a combinatorial argument which allows us to compute $\h{HFK}(\Sigma_2(K),\t K;\Z)$ combinatorially.